-Seek to prohibit development in poorly or very poorly-drained (hydric) soil mapping units.
+Prohibit development in poorly or very poorly-drained (hydric) soil mapping units.
 Proof or evidence of hydric soil mapping units should be provided through the submission of the most recent NRCS soil survey mapping of the parcel, or through the submission of a field soil survey of the parcel by a licensed soil scientist.

-Wetlands / Riparian Buffer Area
+Wetlands / RBA

-- Monitor and update maps of the current high tide line, wetlands, and the corresponding riparian buffer area (RBA). - Since the width of the RBA cannot be increased due to land area limitations, the Town should amend Article 12 in the LDO to strengthen the RBA standards through native vegetation plantings to increase its capacity to absorb flood waters and pollutants.

-As part of the Comprehensive Flood Mitigation and Wetland Restoration Program discussed in Section 2.4 f., pursue wetland restoration efforts that include the removal of invasive vegetation such as phragmites and planting of native species.
+- Monitor and update maps of the current high tide line, wetlands, and the corresponding riparian buffer area (RBA). - Since the width of the RBA cannot be increased due to land area limitations, the Town should amend Article 12 in the LDO to strengthen the standards of the RBA through plantings with native vegetation to increase its capacity to absorb flood waters and pollutants. - As part of the Comprehensive Flood Mitigation and Wetland Restoration Program discussed in Section 2.4 f., pursue wetland restoration efforts that include the removal of invasive vegetation such as phragmites and planting of native species.
 Work with landowners and DNREC's Division of Fish and Wildlife in this effort.
 The Division has a "Delaware Phragmites Control Cost-Share Program" to assist landowners in improving wildlife habitat in wetlands that have been degraded by the invasive phragmites.
 See Section 3.4 Potential Funding Sources.